PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    :header-rows: 1

    *  - Name
+      - Advantages
-      - Description
+      - Disadvantages
    *  - `ifconfig`
-      - Sphinx directive to set a configuration value
+      - Build-in sphinx directive
+      - Always add the elements to the datamodel
    *  - `only`
-      - Sphinx directive to set a tag
+      - Build-in sphinx directive
+      - Always add the elements to the datamodel
    *  - `if-collection`
-      - Sphinx directive to set a collection
+      - Wonderfull to be combined with content specific to collections -
    *  - `ifelse`
+      -
+      -
+   *  - `Sphinx-Needs Attribute Variants`
-      - Sphinx directive to set a ifelse variant
+      - Build-in sphinx-needs directive
+      - Can change attributes of needs
-   *  - `jinja`
+   *  - `jinja2`
+      -
-      - Jinja2 template engine
+      -

 References
 ==========